JumpstART

 Rick Febre, Instructor

-The Digital Graphics and Motion course will introduce students to technical skills and software utilized in three areas of practice: Graphics, print, and motion graphics.
-This is an ideal course for those interested in learning more about the professional fields of graphic design, advertising and motion graphics.
+The class will introduce students to design theory, methodology, and software applications utilized in professional practice.
+This is an ideal course for those interested in learning more about the fields of graphic design, advertising and motion graphics.

 What is the time and location of camp check-in for overnight students?